tuomaslo/marketing-context-templates/README.md

 Every marketer has done it: opened ChatGPT, typed "write a LinkedIn post about our new feature", got something generic back, spent 20 minutes editing it into something that actually sounds like you and then repeated the whole process tomorrow.

-To fix this, we've built brand context systems for 20+ brands.
-Through hundreds of iterations we've ended up with a base structure that's shared here.
+To fix this, we've built brand knowledge systems for 20+ brands.
+After hundreds of iterations we've ended up with a base context file structure that's shared here.

 Take these templates, fill with your brand and get AI to work for you at a completely new level.